-Heart attack patients taken to PCI hospitals first treated fasterMay 10th, 2012 in Cardiology /
+Heart attack patients taken to PCI hospitals first treated fasterMay 10, 2012 in Medicine & Health / Cardiology

 Heart attack patients in North Carolina who were rushed directly to hospitals equipped to do percutaneous coronary intervention (PCI) received treatment significantly faster than patients first taken to hospitals unequipped to perform PCI and then later transferred for treatment, according to research reported at the American Heart Association's Quality of Care and Outcomes Research 2012 Scientific Sessions.

 The study focused on the most serious form of heart attack, ST-elevation myocardial infarction (STEMI).
 A STEMI typically involves complete blockage of the blood flow to the heart.
 Opening the blocked artery as quickly as possible is crucial to improving survival.